 1. Use noisy objects

 In the womb, babies can hear their mother’s heartbeat, digestive system, etc. But once they are born, everything in the outside world sounds much clearer and louder.
 It’s easy for babies to become overwhelmed and have a tough time distinguishing the noises around them.
 That’s why it’s essential that during the first months of life parents talk, lull, or sing to their baby so that they learn to identify their parents’ voices and become familiar with their environment.

 Noisy toys or musical instruments can also help your baby learn to distinguish sounds.
 There’s a strong neural connection between sounds and space and playing certain sounds in different rooms and in different scenarios will help your baby make these connections.
 For example, your baby can associate the music on the mobile with their room, tranquility, and rest.

 2. Tactile and auditory stimulation for babies

-- You can also do this same activity using noisy objects instead of your voice.
+- You can also do this activity using noisy objects instead of your voice.
 For example, a rattle.
-Make the sound somewhere in the room and ask your baby to locate it.
+Make the sound somewhere in the room and ask your baby where the sound is coming from.

 Building a strong association between sound, space, and body will help support your child’s auditory development.

 To learn more, download the Kinedu app for thousands of fun activities that support your baby’s unique development.